G1NO/Project_6_Wikipedia_API/README.md

     - e.g. `./search full principal component analysis`

 ## Predict
-Build a predictive model over your data.
-When a new article comes along, you must be able to predict the category into which that article should fall.
+Built a predictive model over the data.
+When a new article comes along, able to predict the category into which that article should fall.

-This section will have two scripts:
+This section has two scripts:

-1. a training script, `./train-model`, that will train a predictive model over your dataset
+1. a training script, `./train-model`, that will train a predictive model over the dataset
 2. a prediction script that takes as argument an article from Wikipedia
     - e.g.